 Our Christmas boxes also live in this closet.
 I had already let go of the holiday things that filled me with a sense of obligation or overwhelm instead of holiday cheer at Christmastime, cutting down my stock from 8 boxes to 4.
 I have such a special affection for wintertime and the holiday season so releasing the clutter to let the treasured sentimental holiday keepsakes sparkle and shine was such a positive experience.
 While most of this box real estate is taken up by easily replaceable things like lights, there is a box of special keepsakes like heirloom ornaments and handmade stockings that spur winter solstice magic for our family.
 This box is a keeper.

 These are the 12 boxes that we would choose to store even if we launched into nomadic living.
 We have set 12 seats at the keepsake table for our family of 5.
 After having a few tough moments feeling defeated by those sentimental boxes from the past, I feel so much lightness, peace, and optimism.
 The baggage has been released, my story has been curated, and I have a system I feel great about in moving forward.
-Granted, I still have some digitizing to do, but I can sit here in my home feeling genuinely comfortable and confident with my non-sentient entourage.
+I can sit here in my home feeling genuinely comfortable and confident with my non-sentient entourage.
 Even that darkest hidden corner closet has been flooded with the light of simplicity.

 Comment below with any tools, techniques, or lessons you’ve found valuable for your family on this simple living journey!